 Ashley is a born and raised New Yorker.
-She grew up singing in church and always loved performing.
+She grew up singing in church and has always loved performing.
 While in New York, Ashley performed in over a dozen shows, including singing at Carnegie Hall, Lincoln Center, the Macy's Thanksgiving Day Parade, 54 Below, and more.
-She left New York to attend Harvard University where she pursued a degree in Sociology with a minor in Theater and a certificate in Spanish.
-Now she's back in NYC to pursue her career full-time.
+She left New York City to attend Harvard University where she graduated a semester early with a degree in Sociology, a minor in Theater, a certificate in Spanish, and an award for her Artistic Achievement.
+She's now based in NYC and pursuing her career full-time.
+You can catch her on the road this year with the hit Broadway National Tour of Hamilton.
 Check out the News section for more highlights or download Ashley's headshot and resume below!

 Making History with the Hasty Pudding

 Ashley was one of the first six women, and the first ever black woman, to be cast in Hasty Pudding Theatricals.
 Hasty Pudding is the third oldest theater group in the world and is renowned for its original comedy musicals.
 For nearly 200 years, it produced shows featuring all male casts.
 In 2019, Ashley made history starring as Princess Theresa in their original production "France, France Revolution."
 Her role was a parody of the classic damsel in distress.
 Ashley sang the show's 11 o'clock number "Head Over Heels" every night to nearly sold out audiences in Boston, New York City, and Bermuda during the 40 show run.
 In 2019, Hasty Pudding honored actors Bryce Dallas Howard, Milo Ventimiglia, and Marc Anthony.
 The cast roasted these actors live as part of the show.
 Moreover, every show ended with a 15-minute long dance number.
 Ashley was honored to be part of this historic moment for women in theater.